smelendez25/project_course/Codebook.md

-The run analysis file is created using the following logic:
+The run analysis script is created in R, using the steps described below:

 1- Download the dataset from the following URL --  https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 2- Unzips the file